wofr06/marblerun/README.md

-# Perl package Game-MarbleRun (repository marblerun)
+# Store marble runs, generate build instructions and visualize runs

-The aim of Game-MarbleRun is to register marble run tracks built with GraviTrax® from Ravensburger and to be able to rebuild and visualize them.
+A program `gravi` has been written to support various tasks around marble run tracks built with GraviTrax® from Ravensburger.

-The tracks are coded in a text file that allows for a very compact notation.
+With the help of this program marble tracks can be described using a very compact notation and saved in a short text file.
 The format is described in a document included in the package.
 The track notations are parsed, checked for errors and stored in a (sqlite) database.

 The text files can be freely exchanged with others and do not need a central storage on any server.

-A script `gravi`, that is included in the package does the checking and storing of the text files as well as the generation of track descriptions in a human friendly format and the output of pictures showing the layout of the track.
-The pictures (plain or animated view) in the svg format can best be viewed using web browsers.
+Using the script `gravi`, building instructions in a human readable form can be generated for the tracks stored in the database.
+Schematic drawings can be generated as well to visually check the correctness of the tracks and help in rebuilding stored tracks.
+The generated pictures are in the svg format and can best be viewed using web browsers.
+Optionally the marbles can be animated and show the movement of the marbles.

+The program `gravi` hs been written in perl and does make use of the package Game::MarbleRun, which is contained in this repository.

 Depending on the language environment and available localizations the output of the program is in english or according to the current locale.